Which of the following is not a property of the sampling distribu... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is not a property of the sampling distribution of the ?
+Which of the following is not a property of the sampling distribution of the sample proportion?

 A